yashdev9274/Web3-Developer-Path/README.md

 ## 🖋️ Note :
 + This repository started as a README file with a list of resources, as you can imagine with many contributions.
 + It made sense to create a website and have more structure.
-+ We are now working on the website : [freeweb3resources.com](https://www.freeweb3resources.com/) to easily view and edit these resources 🔗
++ We are now working on the website : [BuildersChain]() to easily view and edit these resources 🔗

 ## 🛡️License